WildEarth Guardians invites you to join us for

 Saturday, May 19

 3:30: For Kids - It's "Prairie Saga" Puppet Show.
-This 40 minute presentation, including a puppet show and interactive question & answer game, takes kids through a day in a prairie dog colony.
+This 40 minute presentation, includes a puppet show and interactive question & answer game, takes kids through a day in a prairie dog colony.
 Maureen Lawry, the presenter, is the recipient of the Audubon Society's "Outstanding Environmental Educator" award for this program.

 5:30: A presentation from Ana Davidson, prairie dog researcher at University of New Mexico.
 Refreshments will be served.

 6:00: A presentation from Richard Reading, Conservation Biology Director at the Denver Zoo.
 A Q & A will follow with both scientists.

 6:45: Raffle for prizes to benefit WildEarth Guardians' prairie dog advocacy and protection work.

 7:00: We'll be showing a film entitled, "Prairie Dogs - Talking their Language."
 A BBC documentary the follows the research conducted by Professor Con Slobodchikoff, who has recorded and analysed the phonetic patterns used by prairie dogs to communicate with each other.
 After 30 years studying the creatures, Professor Slobodchikoff has discovered a language second only to human speech in its complexity.
 Film runs approx. 60 min.

 11:00: For Kids: Another showing of the "Prairie Saga" Puppet Show.